7 Questions to Ask Your Surrogate

 Chances are, her children are one of the most important and pertinent topics in her life.
 You will get to know your surrogate mother best when being introduced to her- by speaking about her current children and asking about her life.

-This question is meant to give you clarity as a parent as to why this particular person decided to make the decision to become a surrogate.
+Another great question to ask your surrogate is about her motivations.
+This meant to give you clarity as a parent as to why this particular person decided to make the decision to become a surrogate.

 The details she provides that led her to this decision will provide you further insight as to the type of person she is and the motivations behind becoming a surrogate.
 Hopefully you will gain a better understanding as to who this person may be and what she is all about.